Powered by

 Roads, representation of development

-The Delhi-Mumbai Expressway, considered a threat to the livelihood and constitutional values of Jhabua's tribes, is a component of the government's elaborate Bharatmala project's Phase 1.
+The Delhi-Mumbai Expressway considered a threat to the livelihood and constitutional values of Jhabua's tribes, is a component of the government's elaborate Bharatmala project's Phase 1.
 This phase plans for the construction of a road spanning 24,800 kilometres.
 The expressway's stretch from Ratlam district in Madhya Pradesh to Vadodara district in Gujarat will account for 211.49 kilometres, and this includes the villages of Jhabua district.

 Over the past several years, there has been a rapid expansion in the country's road network.
 Up until 2014, the total distance of National Highways was 91,000 kilometres.
 However, this number increased to 1,29,000 kilometres by December 2018.
 Union Road Transport Minister Nitin Gadkari detailed the government's contribution, stating that during the 2017-18 fiscal year, the government constructed 27 kilometres of roads daily.
-A rate expected to increase to 35 kilometres in future years.
+This rate is expected to increase to 35 kilometres in future years.

 Delhi-Mumbai Expressway: What did the tribals get from this path